John Jay: During the American Revolution

 Having established a reputation as a reasonable moderate in New York, Jay was elected to serve as delegate to the First and Second Continental Congresses which debated whether the colonies should declare independence.
 Jay was originally in favor of rapprochement.
 He helped write the Olive Branch Petition which urged the British government to reconcile with the colonies.
 As the necessity and inevitability of war became evident, Jay threw his support behind the revolution and the Declaration of Independence.
 Jay's views became more radical as events unfolded; he became an ardent separatist and attempted to move New York towards that cause.

 In 1774, upon the conclusion of the Continental Congress, Jay elected to return to New York.
-There he served on New York City's Committee of Sixty, where he attempted to enforce a non-importation agreement passed by the First Continental Congress.
+There he served on New York City's Committee of Sixty, where he attempted to enforce a nonimportation agreement passed by the First Continental Congress.
+In 1775, the New York Provincial Congress appointed Jay as commander of the Second Regiment of the New York City militia.
 Jay was elected to the third New York Provincial Congress, where he drafted the Constitution of New York, 1777; his duties as a New York Congressman prevented him from voting on or signing the Declaration of Independence.
 Jay served for several months on the New York Committee to Detect and Defeat Conspiracies, which monitored and combated Loyalist activity.
 New York's Provincial Congress elected Jay the Chief Justice of the New York Supreme Court of Judicature on May 8, 1777, which he served on for two years.